 You can expect to be on campus or at clinical placement five days per week during sessions and at full-time clinical placement blocks during breaks.
 Some students maintain part-time jobs in addition to their study.

-Learn more about how we teach here.
+Learn more about how we teach through practice-based learning.

 Our multi-million dollar orthoptics facility is located in the UTS Tower.
 It includes state-of-the-art teaching spaces and simulated clinic areas complete with advanced orthoptics equipment.
 Our students enjoy small group learning environments that allow them to integrate theory and practice and are supported by cutting-edge AV and IT capabilities.